 Another hour of easier hiking brings you to the summit of Kilimanjaro.
 Uhuru peak stands at (5,895m/19,341ft) and is the highest point on the African continent.
 You have achieved and experienced something very special but, It is now time for the decent back to Kosovo Camp.
 After about two and a half hours from the time you leave the summit, you will arrive in Kosovo Camp.
 We will take some time to have a quick rest before we pack up all our remaining things and some lunch.
 It is important to continue down the mountain, all the way to Mweka camp at (3,100m/10,170ft) for the night and some much needed rest.

 After breakfast then continue to head down to Mweka gate where we sign each of our names and details in a register.
 This is also where successful climbers receive their summit certificates.
 Those climbers who reached Stella Point are issued with green certificates and those who reached Uhuru Peak receive gold certificates.
 We will then return to Arusha, where it is a welcome treat to sleep in a bed, take a hot shower and celebrate!

 Ready to go?

-Does this information on the Kilimanjaro Machame route excite you to take the next step towards achieving your goals of climbing Kilimanjaro.
+Kilimanjaro via the Machame route is one of the best ways to experience this mighty mountain.
+Does our unique itinerary and information excite you?
 If so, get in touch today.
+Take the next step towards achieving your goals of climbing Kilimanjaro.
 We pride ourselves in making sure that our clients have every opportunity to succeed on the mountains, including professional training advice, gear lists and video links on how to pack your bag, and much more.
 We are always available to answer any questions you may have by email, phone or skype, so contact us today!